Installation

 Configure periodic flush

 Enter setup mode as described above.
-Once the LED lights, do not touch any button but wait for approximately 30 seconds.
+Once the LED lights, do not touch any button for approximately 30 seconds.
 The LED will then start flashing rapidly.

 If you want to enable periodic flush, press the Drain button.
 If you want to disable periodic flush, press the Fill button.